Rui Moreira: Biography

 From 2004, Moreira represented FC Porto on Trio d'Ataque, an RTP programme with pundits from the Big Three of Portuguese football.
 He was dismissed from the show in October 2010, after walking off stage during a discussion about the Apito Dourado corruption scandal at his club.

-In September 2013, running as an independent allied to the CDS – People's Party, he was elected mayor of Porto.
+In September 2013, running as an independent allied with the CDS – People's Party, he was elected mayor of Porto.
 He was re-elected four years later, with an absolute majority.
-In 2021, his list now including the Liberal Initiative won the elections but lost its majority, having six of 13 councillors.
+In 2021, his list now including the Liberal Initiative (IL) won the elections but lost its majority, having six of 13 councillors.

+Moreira was term-limited from the 2025 Porto local election.
+He did not endorse the candidacy of his deputy mayor, Filipe Araújo.
+Araújo came fourth and won no seats.
+With the CDS–PP and IL having endorsed the winning candidacy of Pedro Duarte, Araújo was only endorsed by People Animals Nature.